keithalewis/math/relation.md

 Composition is associative.

-_Rel_ is the category where the objects are sets and the arrows are relations.
+_Rel_ is a _category_ where the objects are sets and the arrows are relations.

 The _transpose_, or _converse_, of the relation $R\subseteq X\times Y$
 is the relation $R' = \{(y,x):(x,y)\in R\} \subseteq Y\times X$.